tmobile/codeless/README.md

 ##### Running sample test

-Before using ETP Codeless project you must first clone it to your local machine.
+Before using ETP Codeless project you must first clone it to your local machine. you can download the project from github with out using any git tool. https://github.com/tmobile/codeless

-You can clone the project using your favorite git GUI tool or from the command line with using git command:
+You can also clone the project using your favorite git GUI tool or from the command line with using git command:
 ```
 git clone https://github.com/tmobile/codeless.git
 ```

-on command line promopt change to <INSTALL_ROOT>/bin

 There are example tests included in example_usage/suites/.
-These tests use PageObject models defined by yaml and a swagger definations under <INSTALL_ROOT>/model folder respective of the test step.
+This tests use PageObject models defined in yaml format and a swagger definations used by service tests located under <INSTALL_ROOT>/model folder respective of the test step.

-Make sure you have followed the install and configuration instructions above.
-From the command line change to <INSTALL_ROOT>/bin
-Use the appropriate run command for your OS.
+From the command line change to <INSTALL_ROOT>/example_usage/bin Use the appropriate run command for your OS.
 I.E. run.cmd for Windows, run.sh for Mac/Linux Type run.<os> sampletest.xlsx I.E. run.cmd sampletest.xlsx for Windows and ./run.sh sampletest.xlsx for Mac/Linux